 8.166 The provisions of the Consumer Rights Act 2015 were intended to aid transparency, by requiring letting agents to display an itemised list of the fees that they charge.
 However, since tenants choose a property based on features such as location, price and facilities, rather than on the letting agency used, this has not aided tenants in avoiding or negotiating fees.
-Research for Welsh Government notes:
+Research for Welsh Government notes: 'The large majority of private rented sector homes in Wales are marketed by only one agent... [so tenants] are therefore unable to shop around for an agency independently of choosing the property they want...

-&lt;sup>92 Shelter Cymru, Response to Welsh Government consultation: Fees charged to tenants in the private rented sector, September 2017.
+92 Shelter Cymru, Response to Welsh Government consultation: Fees charged to tenants in the private rented sector, September 2017.

-&lt;sup>93 CAB, Still let down, p21.
+93 CAB, Still let down, p21